AntonisGkortzis/fun-in-Athens/guide.md

 <img src="media/lohan-nightclub.jpg" alt="drawing" width="500"/>

 If you like pop and trap music, this club is definitely a must for you.
 The huge space and the beautiful design will give you an unforgettable experience.
-In this club, you can have your favourite drinks, dance till the morning and enjoy the performance of the best DJ's in the world.
+In this club, you can have your favorite drinks, dance till the morning and enjoy the performance of the best DJ's in the world.
 It is near the city center, just a five-minute walk from the metro station "Keramikos"!

 *Information and photo retrieved from:* [TripAdvisor](https://www.tripadvisor.com.gr/Attraction_Review-g189400-d11827483-Reviews-Lohan_Nightclub-Athens_Attica.html)